 What is Terminal Cash Flow?

-Terminal Cash Flow is final cash flow (i.e., Net of cash inflow & cash outflow) at the end of the project and includes after-tax cash flow from disposing of all the equipment related to the project and recoupment of working capital.
+Terminal Cash Flow is the final cash flow (i.e., Net of cash inflow & cash outflow) at the end of the project.
+It includes after-tax cash flow from disposing of all the equipment related to the project and recoupment of working capital.
+The terminal cash flow equation is the final cash flow at the end of the project.
+It consists of cash flow from asset disposal & working capital recoupment.

 For any company who uses the capital budgeting approach to estimate the overall figure of an ongoing project or a project which company management is planning to undertake, they give the more clear understanding about earnings of the project to the company management, which help management initially to decide whether to accept or reject a project.

-Terminal cash flow can be calculated by using the below formula:
+The terminal cash flow equation can be calculated by using the below formula:

 Example

 Redtech, a manufacturing company, is considering a new project to manufacture a recyclable product that is made of paper.
-To begin with this manufacturing process, Redtech has to install a new machine, which is expected to have 5 years of economic life after that, this machine should become obsolete & replaced by a newer technology machine.
+To begin with this manufacturing process, Redtech has to install a new machine, which is expected to have 5 years of economic life.
+After that, this machine should become obsolete and be replaced by a newer technology machine.
 The initial investment required for this machine is $100,000.

-To calculate the terminal value, the following are the key component:
+To calculate the terminal value, the following are the key components:

 - Initial Investment required: $ 100,000.